TTU System Researchers Receive Commercial Development Grants

-The Texas Tech University System (TTUS) has announced four awards in the first funding round of its Commercial Development Grant Program.
-The $1 million, three-year program was announced last fall as a way to expedite the commercial development of ‘market-ready’ technologies created within TTUS.
+The Texas Tech University System has announced four awards in the first funding round of its Commercial Development Grant Program.
+The $1 million, three-year program was announced last fall as a way to expedite the commercial development of ‘market-ready’ technologies created within the TTU System.

 Researchers receiving commercial development grants are:

 Dwayne Paschall from the School of Allied Health Sciences at Texas Tech University Health Sciences Center, to complete prototype development of a patented system which provides adaptive filtering of voice data using a multi-voice tracking system.

 Mark Lyte from the School of Pharmacy at Texas Tech University Health Sciences Center, to develop a powdered formulation of a bacillus growth enhancer that can be used to improve the effectiveness of probiotics and for enhanced commercial enzyme production.

 Robert Shaw from the Department of Chemistry and Biochemistry at Texas Tech University, for research expanding the application of patented aptamer technology to new enzyme targets in major areas of bacterial resistance.

 Eric Hequet from the Fiber and Biopolymer Institute and Hamed Sari-Sarraf from the Department of Electrical and Computer Engineering at Texas Tech University for commercial development of a machine vision system that digitally measures the properties of stain release and material shrinkage in fabrics.